CloakerSmoker/Relax-Language/docs/docs/index.md

 ##### Q: Wait, so this is an actual compiler?

-A: Yes, this script takes source code as input, tokenizes it, parses the tokens, optimizes the code a little bit, generates machine code for the parsed/optimized code, and finally builds a `.exe` file holding the compiled code.
+A: Yes, this script takes source code as input, tokenizes it, parses the tokens, optimizes the code a little bit, generates machine code for the parsed/optimized code, and finally builds a file holding the compiled code.

 All without any outside tools.
 Every step is personally written by me.
 (Which probably isn't a good thing, but hey, I'm still proud of it)

 For more info, see [how it all works](how-it-works)

+##### Q: What kind of files can it make?

+A: Code can be compiled into `.exe`, `.dll`, and `.ahk` files.
+All of which work as you'd expect, `.exe` files can be run directly, `.dll` files can be called with AHK's `DllCall` or with `LoadLibrary`/`GetProcAddress`, `.ahk` files can be `#Include`'d and called like any other function.

 ## How to use it
 See [this page](how-to-use-it) for the different ways Relax can be used.